t2mdev/docs-vc/_docs/users.md

 ![Cloud Portal](/assets/images/user.3.png){:width="750px"}

 1. Navigate to the Users tab by logging into the portal and clicking on "Active Users" on the left sidebar:
-2. Within the Users tab, click on "Add User" at the top right of the screen:
+2. Within the Users tab, click on "Add User" at the top of the screen:
 3. This will open the New User dialog.
 Enter all of the necessary information for the user.
 4. Select the appropriate configurations for the user(s):

-Select the option for the user based on their location and 911 policy.
+- Select the option for the user based on their location and 911 policy.
 Click Create User when completed.
-If there are additional settings you need to modify, simply edit the user..
+If there are additional settings you need to modify, simply edit the user.